NicLandajo/Crate/README.md

 ## Contributing

 Crate is open source and free to use, modify, and adapt to your pipeline.
-If you build something meaningful on top of it, fix a problem, add a module, or improve performance, we would love to hear about it.
-Share your work with the community.
+If you build something meaningful on top of it, fix a problem, add a module, or improve performance, we would love to hear about it!

-## Questions - Learning - Deployment | We are happy to help
+## Questions - Learning - Deployment
+## We are happy to help students, freelancers, boutiques, and studios.

 Nic Landajo - nicolas.landajo@gmail.com